Raa0404/OTSApp24/README.md

 # OTS Settlement App

-This is the production-ready version of the OTS App.
+This is the final production-ready version of the OTS Settlement App.